-ART 171 Computer Art I
+ART-171 Digital Design I

-This course introduces the use of the computer as a tool for solving visual problems.
-Emphasis is placed on fundamentals of computer literacy and design through bit-mapped image manipulation.
-Upon completion, students should be able to demonstrate an understanding of paint programs, printers, and scanners to capture, manipulate, and output images.
+This course is designed to introduce students to the elements and principles of design through the use of digital software.
+Emphasis is placed on developing composition and design skills using vector, raster, and time-based media.
+Upon completion, students should be able to identify and use tools in digital software, understand and utilize digital and artistic vocabulary, and employ the principles and elements of design to create artwork using digital means.
 This course has been approved for the transfer under the CAA as a premajor and/or elective course requirement.

-ART 214 Portfolio and Resume
+ART-214 Portfolio and Resume